crstffr/js-all-the-things/readme.md

 ## Run Desktop App

-This will run the current application as an Electron desktop app.
+This will execute the Electron desktop app.

 An icon will appear in your OS tray, with a couple menu options.

 ```